SantoSimone/Advent-of-Code/README.md

 ## 🚧 WIP - AoC 2015
 Final aim is to complete all years, obviously!
 Since I wanted to master my C++ lately, I will go for solutions with this language for 2015 event.
 Let's see how far I can go!

+## 🚧 WIP - AoC 2021
+AoC 2021 branch is (almost) complete, day 19 and 23 will be solved ASAP.